 Dr. Huls is a licensed clinical psychologist who works with children, adolescents, adults, and families.
 She graduated from Princeton University before moving to Chicago to complete her doctorate in psychology.
 Dr. Huls is experienced in treating individuals with anxiety, ADHD, learning disorders, depression, chronic health conditions, and more.
 She utilizes a cognitive behavioral approach while incorporating aspects of structural family therapy, mindfulness, and strengths based approaches.
 Dr. Huls believes that open, honest communication at developmentally appropriate levels is most effective in promoting long-lasting, positive change.

 Ms. Idelson is a licensed clinical social worker with experience providing therapeutic services to a wide range of client populations.
-She provides services to adults, adolescents, children, and older adults with a variety of issues.
+She provides services to adults with a variety of issues.
 Ms. Idelson holds an advanced certification in Hospice and Palliative Care Social Work and has experience providing case management and crisis intervention services.
 She has training in cognitive behavioral therapy, solution focused therapy, motivational interviewing, and mindfulness-based stress reduction, as well as other treatment modalities.
 Ms. Idelson also has expertise in the assessment and treatment of substance use disorders, bereavement and complex grief, adjustment issues, and anxiety and depressive disorders.
-She uses a strengths bases approach that emphasizes mindfulness, compassion, and a deeply held belief that each individual has the capacity and internal resources to develop into their best self.
+She uses a strengths based approach that emphasizes mindfulness, compassion, and a deeply held belief that each individual has the capacity and internal resources to develop into their best self.

 Dr. Newkirk is a licensed clinical psychologist providing psychodynamic psychotherapy for adults and adolescents, as well as play therapy for children.
 He has extensive experience and expertise in treating a wide range of emotional, developmental, behavioral, and psychological problems within culturally diverse communities.
 Prior to joining the Center, Dr. Newkirk was Clinical Coordinator at the Astor Home for Children in Rhinebeck, New York.
 In addition, he was a psychotherapist on staff at the Ann Martin Center in Oakland, California.